crudecomputer/jrny/README.md

 ## Planned improvements, or "things that are missing"

-### Installation

-Nobody should need `cargo` to build a tool and then copy it to their path somewhere.
-It should be built (cross-platform) and be made accessible.

-### Tests and automation

-No description necessary; there's barely any test coverage, and there's no CI.

 ### Revision archiving

 Revisions are great, but we don't normally need revisions from 2 years ago sitting in the directory.